Robotic Sorting Systems: Robot Management and Layout Design Optimization

-The sorting robots share the same kinematic parameters, featuring a maximum velocity of $v_{max}$ and maximum acceleration/deceleration of $c_{max}$.
-Additionally, these robots possess the capability of in-place rotation, characterized by an average angular velocity denoted as $\omega_{r}$, with no consideration for turning acceleration or deceleration.
-To ensure collision-free movement of robots, the robot management system needs to avoid conflicts between different robots during path finding.
-Common conflicts, as illustrated in Figure~\ref{fig:conflicts}, include the following four types \citep{stern2019multi}: (a) Swapping conflict occurs when two robots are planned to swap locations at the same time; (b) Vertex conflict occurs when more than two robots are planned to occupy the same vertex; (c) Following conflict occurs when one robot is planned to occupy a vertex that was occupied by another robot in the previous timestep; (d) Cycle conflict occurs among multiple robots, with each robot having a following conflict with another robot.
-Among these conflicts, both swapping conflicts and cycle conflicts necessitate a re-planning of paths.
+The sorting robots share the same kinematic parameters, with a maximum velocity of $v_{max}$ and maximum acceleration/deceleration of $c_{max}$.
+Robots possess the capability of in-place rotation, with angular velocity denoted as $\omega_{r}$.
+To ensure collision-free movement of robots, the robot management system needs to avoid conflicts in path planning.
+Common conflicts, as illustrated in Figure~\ref{fig:conflicts}, include the following four types \citep{stern2019multi}: (a) Swapping conflict occurs when two robots are planned to swap locations at the same time.
+It does not exist in a one-way network; (b) Vertex conflict occurs when more than two robots are planned to occupy the same vertex; (c) Following conflict occurs when one robot is planned to occupy the vertex currently occupied by another robot, while the latter is either stationary or moving at a lower speed; (d) Deadlock conflict involves multiple robots, each trying to maintain the minimum headway with another, resulting in mutual blockage.
+Among these conflicts, both swapping conflicts and deadlock conflicts necessitate a re-planning of paths.
 The occurrence of either can result in significant losses in system efficiency.